simeonreusch/betterNOT/README.md

     sandbox=True,
 )
 ```
-This will open the file, extract the metadata, upload the file to WISeREP as well as a report containing the extracted metadata.
+This will check TNS if an IAU object exists at the ZTF transient location, open the spectrum, extract the metadata, and upload the file to WISeREP as well as a report containing the extracted metadata.

 After checking with the (WISeREP sandbox)[https://sandbox.wiserep.org] that everythin works fine, use `sandbox=False`